MWid/covidstats/README.md

 You need a current C++ compiler supporting C++ 17 and [CMake](https://cmake.org/).

 ## Cloning repository
 To build from source you need to clone this repository first.
-Since this repository uses the package manager [vcpkg](https://github.com/microsoft/vcpkg) you have to run the following command:
+Since this repository uses the package manager [vcpkg](https://github.com/microsoft/vcpkg) as a git submodule you have to run the following command:
 ```cmd
 git clone --recurse-submodules https://github.com/MWid/covidstats.git
 ```